srdrcn/jenkins-agent/README.md

 # jenkins-agent
-Jenkins agent for docker and kubernetes
+Jenkins agent for docker and kubernetes.